srabon719/Python-exercises/README.md

 Dhaka City Adventure is a text-based game about improving the environment of Dhaka.
 The city is facing problems such as litter in public places, plastic waste in rivers, a lack of trees, and poor recycling habits.

 The player becomes a volunteer who wants to make Dhaka cleaner and greener.
 The player can visit different locations and perform environmental activities.
-These include cleaning a park, removing plastic from theVindREP?abat Tape? hardeveloped river, planting trees, and teaching students about recycling.
+These include cleaning a park, removing plastic from river, planting trees, and teaching students about recycling.

 The game is suitable for young players because it does not contain violence or inappropriate content.